SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: Abstract

 \section{Abstract}

 Mixture of Experts (MoE) models have emerged as the de facto architecture for scaling up language models without significantly increasing the computational cost.
-Recent MoE models demonstrate a clear trend towards high expert granularity (smaller expert intermediate dimension) and higher sparsity (constant number of activated experts with higher number of total experts), which improve model quality per FLOP.
+Recent MoE models demonstrate a clear trend towards high expert granularity (smaller expert intermediate dimension) and higher sparsity (constant number of activated experts with a higher number of total experts), which improve model quality per FLOP.
 However, fine-grained MoEs suffer from increased activation memory footprint and reduced hardware efficiency due to higher IO costs, while sparser MoEs suffer from wasted computations due to padding in Grouped GEMM kernels.
 In response, we propose a memory-efficient algorithm to compute the forward and backward passes of MoEs with minimal activation caching for the backward pass.
-We also design GPU kernels that overlap memory IO with computation benefiting all MoE architectures.
+We also design GPU kernels that overlap memory IO with computation, benefiting all MoE architectures.
 Finally, we propose a novel ``token rounding'' method that minimizes the wasted compute due to padding in Grouped GEMM kernels.
 As a result, our method \Algname\ \textbf{reduces activation memory by 45\% and achieves a 1.86x compute throughput improvement} on Hopper GPUs compared to ScatterMoE's BF16 MoE kernel for a fine-grained 7B MoE.
-Concretely, \Algname\ on 64 H100s achieves a training throughput of 213 billion tokens per day comparable to ScatterMoE's 225 billion tokens per day on 96 H100s for a 7B MoE model training with FSDP-2 using the lm-engine codebase\footnote{\url{https://github.com/open-lm-engine/lm-engine}}.
-Under high MoE sparsity settings, our tile-aware token rounding algorithm yields an additional \textbf{1.16x} speedup on kernel execution time compared to vanilla top-$K$ routing while maintaining similar downstream performance.
-We open-source all our kernels\footnote{\url{https://github.com/Dao-AILab/sonic-moe}} to enable faster MoE model training.
+Concretely, \Algname\ on 64 H100s achieves a training throughput of 213 billion tokens per day, comparable to ScatterMoE's 225 billion tokens per day on 96 H100s for a 7B MoE model training with FSDP-2 using the lm-engine codebase\footnote{ \url{https://github.com/open-lm-engine/lm-engine}}. \textbf{On Blackwell GPUs, \Algname~also achieves a 25\% and 15\% relative speedup on the forward and backward pass respectively compared to a highly optimized DeepGEMM baseline on OLMoE-sized 7B MoE models.} Under high MoE sparsity settings, our tile-aware token rounding algorithm yields an additional \textbf{1.16x} speedup on kernel execution time compared to vanilla top-$K$ routing while maintaining similar downstream performance on Hopper GPUs.
+We open-source all our kernels\footnote{ \url{https://github.com/Dao-AILab/sonic-moe}} to enable faster MoE model training.